upstash/upsy/readme.md

 # Upsy: Your new mate on Slack.
 Powered by AI.

-Upsy is a Slack bot which acts like your collegue but with one super power.
-He can keep all conversations in his mind.
-When you add Upsy to a Slack channel, it will pull all conversations in channel history and starts to listen new messages.
-When a question is asked, Upsy checks his memory context, he answers if he finds an answer in the context which is composed of all messages in all channels.
+Upsy is a unique Slack bot that acts like your colleague but with a superpower: it remembers all conversations.
+When you add Upsy to a Slack channel, it pulls all conversations from the channel's history and starts listening to new messages.
+If a question is asked, Upsy checks his memory context and answers if he finds a relevant response in the context, which comprises all messages across all channels.

 // todo image

 ## Features

-- Channel conversations: Add Upsy to any channel so he will add the channel history to his memory.
-In channel, Upsy jumps in only if one asks a question which has an answer in the Upsy’s memory or if one mentions Upsy in their message.
+Channel Conversations: Add Upsy to any channel, and it will store the channel history into its memory.
+In the channel, Upsy jumps in only if a question is asked that has an answer in Upsy’s memory or if someone mentions Upsy in their message.
-- Direct messages: You can communicate with Upsy via DMs.
-This time it will act just like ChatGPT.
-You can add new information to Upsy’s memory by entering in DM.
+Direct Messages: Communicate with Upsy via Direct Messages (DMs).
+Here, it functions similarly to ChatGPT.
+You can add new information to Upsy’s memory by interacting in DMs.
-- Upsy has a single combined memory.
-So he can use an information that he learnt from a channel in another channel.
+Unified Memory: Upsy possesses a single, combined memory.
+This enables him to use information learned from one channel in another channel.

-Upsy is an open source project.
-You can deploy and run the backend and add it to your  Slack channel.
-You can modify the code depending on your preferences to customize his behaviour.
-We will show you how to set up Upsy for your own Slack step by step.
+Upsy is an open-source project.
+You can deploy and run the backend and integrate it into your Slack channel.
+The code is customizable, allowing you to tailor Upsy’s behavior to your preferences.
+We will guide you through setting up Upsy for your Slack workspace step by step.

 ## Stack

-Backend: Node (fly version), Next.js (Vercel version)
+Backend: Node.js (Fly.io version), Next.js (Vercel version)

-Embedding and chat api: OpenAI
+AI Integration: OpenAI for embedding and chat API

-Vector store: Upstash Vector

-Chat history: Upstash Redis
+Data Storage: Upstash Vector for vector store, Upstash Redis for chat history

 LLM Orchestration: Langchain

-Deployment: Fly or Vercel
+Deployment Options: Fly.io, Vercel

 ## 0 - Prerequisites

-We need to create and OpenAI account and get API key.
-Also we will need an Upstash account to create Upstash Redis and Vector databases.
-In the backend deployment step we will need these keys to set as environement variables.
+Create an OpenAI account to obtain an API key.
+Set up an Upstash account and create one Redis and one Vector database.
+These keys will be required as environment variables in the backend deployment step.

 ## 1 - Slack App Set up

-We will create a Slack app in our team account.
-Go to [https://api.slack.com/apps](https://api.slack.com/apps) then click on `Create New App` then select `From an app manifest.` After selecting workspace, copy/paste the below configuration to the json editor.
+Create a Slack app in your team account.
+Go to https://api.slack.com/apps, click on Create New App, then select From an app manifest.
+After selecting your workspace, copy and paste the below configuration into the JSON editor:

 ```json
 {